MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Only helps with authentication, not authorisation
     * Any authorisation must be manually implemented in the backend services
   * Unlike the other two options where API Gateway communicates with either Lambda or IAM on the client's behalf, in this solution it is expected that the client has called out to Cognito before sending the request so that it can retreive and attach a token.
 API Gateway will call out to Cognito itself upon receiving the request (and the token it contains) to verify that it is valid.
+* Throttling can be used to prevent a malicious actor from flooding a service with requests and costing the owner lots of money.

 # Monitoring
 ## CloudWatch